rwberendsen/eldiem/README.md

 some aspects.

 The allowed constraints depend on the type on which they apply.
 For most types, a !nil constraint is valid.
 For string types, the length of the string.
 For numeric types, greater than and smaller than operations are allowed.
 There are certain constraints for which it is possible to compute backward and forward compatibility between versions of this LDM.
 For example, !nil, when we treat nil as a value, allows less values with respect to omitting this constraint.
 Thus, removing a !nil constraint is a backwards compatible schema change.
 Similarly, a larger string length is a backwards compatible change.
 With integers, allowing smaller than and greater than operators as these: `age int nil | <300` allows more values than `<200` and is backwards compatible.
 If we would however start considering offering regular expressions to validate strings, then this becomes a lot harder.
 Computing whether one finite state machine (FSA) accepts a subset of another FSA is PSPACE complete.
 We would therefore suggest at first to keep the list of constraints very small, and not to allow too much expressive power.
+JSON schema has been extended with a rich variety of formats, and also patterns, regular expressions are allowed.
+Eldiem would offer at first a much more sober set of constraints, but it would offer some well understood definitions of compatibility in return.
+Yes, better understood and formalized, but, perhaps, of lesser use?
+Maybe, but it would provide a more solid basis I believe.
+The perspective is on describing the data that is being produced, yes, but the main use case we set out with is to enable safe automatic management of tables where data is stored.
+Maximal values can inform processes that manage storage of data types they may choose.
+And backward compatible changes should enable them to safely promote types of columns to larger data types.
+Use cases like managing regular expressions for industry specific fields, e.g,. a spec for a vehicle identification number in automotive industry, or a spec for a phone number in telecommunications are more on a semantic level.

 `list_of_scalars_type_def` omits optional constraints because it will be further expanded to different types of scalars in order to allow appropriate